weaveworks-guides/weave-net-legacy/weave-multicast/weave-multicast.md

 Return to the top level `Task Definitions`, where you should see your newly created task in the list.

-###Running Multicast Services in an ECS Cluster
+###<a name="running-multicast"></a>Running Multicast Services in an ECS Cluster

 Next, run the task you just created as a service in the cluster.
 For the purposes of this demo, you will run three instances of the service.

 1. Select the cluster that was created with the AWS Cloud Formation template.
 2. Click on Create to add a service:

-In this dialog, select the Task Definition you added, then give the service a name and assign the number of tasks to 3.
+In this dialog, select the Task Definition you created, then give the service a name and assign the number of tasks to 3.
 Click `Create Service` and then `View Service`.
-Wait for the containers to spin up, when they've changed from PENDING to RUNNING before moving on to the next section.
+Wait for the containers to spin up, when they've changed from PENDING to RUNNING, before moving on to the next section.

-##Visualizing Multicast in Weave Cloud
+##<a name="visualize-multicast"></a>Visualizing Multicast in Weave Cloud

 To visualize the demo, launch Weave Cloud by returning to the Cloud Stack tab and copying the URL from the Outputs tab.